Python-for-geo-people/Lesson-5-Reading-Writing/Lesson/hints-ex5.md

   - Split the line into a list of values using the commas.
   - Extract the value for the year using the list item containing the date in the split line list above.
   - Create a varaible that is contains a character string of the name of the output file for that year (e.g., `"AA-1926.csv"`).
-  - Open the file named above for writing.
+  - Open the file named above for appending.
   - Write the entire line to that data file.

 ### Practical tips